Nadib-Rana/Java/Java Basics.md

-### Java JDk Installation process <br>
+### Java JDk Installation process
-          i) Installation <br>
+          i) Installation
-             Install JDK (Java Development Kit) <br>
+             Install JDK (Java Development Kit)

-           Download the latest JDK from the Oracle website or use an open-source version like OpenJDK. <br>
+           Download the latest JDK from the Oracle website or use an open-source version like OpenJDK. </br>
-           Follow the installation instructions for your operating system.<br>
+           Follow the installation instructions for your operating system.
-          Set up your development environment<br>
+          Set up your development environment
  ### IntelliJ IDEA <br>
        Download and install IntelliJ IDEA from the JetBrains website. <br>
        Follow the setup instructions to configure the JDK. <br>